1. Rope Drop at Magic Kingdom

 2. Behind the Scenes Tour

-Disney has a behind the scenes tour to suit nearly every taste and interest.
-Whether you’re looking to learn more about the steam trains that run in the Magic Kingdom or you’d like to go behind the scenes at Living with the Land in Epcot, there’s a tour for that!
-New tour experiences are added constantly, and you can find tours in each of the four theme parks and at select resorts like Animal Kingdom Lodge.
+Disney has a behind-the-scenes tour to suit nearly every taste and interest.
+Whether you’re looking to learn more about the steam trains that run in the Magic Kingdom or explore the inner workings of Living with the Land in EPCOT, there’s a tour for that!
+Many tours, like “Keys to the Kingdom,” provide exclusive insights into Disney’s history and operations.

 3. Mini Golf

-Mini golf may not be at the top of your list when planning a Disney vacation, but it’s actually a great way to spend some time when you have a day you aren’t planning on using a park ticket.
-Disney has two courses, Winter Summerland and Fantasia Gardens, and both are beautifully themed and likely much more of an experience than the local mini golf attractions you may have closer to home.
+Mini golf may not be at the top of your list when planning a Disney vacation, but it’s a great way to spend time on a non-park day.
+Disney has two courses, Winter Summerland and Fantasia Gardens, and both are beautifully themed, offering an immersive experience far beyond your average local mini-golf.

 4. Amphicars

-For another non-theme park activity, spend the day at Disney Springs and stop by The Boathouse to go for a ride in one of the famous Amphicars.
-These amphibious vehicles take guests on tours of Disney Springs from the water, and while the experience does come with a $100+ per car upcharge, it can easily create an extremely memorable experience.
-The Boathouse is the only place in the world that offers public tours with Amphicars, and seeing Disney Springs from the water in this much style just can’t be beat.
+For another non-theme park activity, spend the day at Disney Springs and stop by The Boathouse to enjoy a ride in one of the famous Amphicars.
+These amphibious vehicles take guests on tours of Disney Springs from the water, offering a one-of-a-kind experience.
+The Boathouse remains the only place in the world offering public Amphicar tours.

 5. Interactive Games